guimontico/DataSicenceProjects/StackOverflowSurveyEDA/README.md

 ## QUESTIONS that motivate this EDA<a name="motivation"></a>
 What most influences career satisfaction?
-What do the people who earn the most salaries have in common among the respondents?(between education and orgSize)
+What do the people who earn the most salaries have in common among the respondents? (between education and orgSize)
 Can we predict what is necessary to join a big company?

 ## Files & Descriptions <a name="files"></a>

-Stack Overflow Survey is the most important survey related to development area, so we can find insights as growing technologies, salary diferences and more insights based on questions.
-Free response submissions and personally identifying information have been removed from the results to protect the privacy of respondents.
+Stack Overflow Survey is the most important survey related to the development area, so we can find insights as growing technologies, salary differences and more insights based on questions.
+Free response submissions and personally-identifying information have been removed from the results to protect the privacy of respondents.
 There are two files besides this README:

 1. survey_results_public.csv - CSV file with main survey results, one respondent per row and one column per answer
 2. survey_results_schema.csv - CSV file with survey schema, i.e., the questions that correspond to each column name